vedderb/bldc/lispBM/README.md

 (set-handbrake current)
 ```

 Set handbrake current.
-This is setting an openloop current that allows to hold the motor still even at 0 speed at the cost of efficient.
+This sets an open loop current that allows to hold the motor still even at 0 speed at the cost of efficient.

 #### set-handbrake-rel
 ```clj
 (set-handbrake-rel current)
 ```

-Same as set-handbrake, but wit a current relative to the maximum current in the range 0.0 to 1.0.
+Same as set-handbrake, but with a current relative to the maximum current in the range 0.0 to 1.0.

 #### set-rpm
 ```clj